Debbie Lee

-Deborah "Debbie" Lee (born 1974) is a former Australian rules football player and coach.
+Deborah Lee (born 1974) is a former Australian rules football player and coach.

 She has campaigned for recognition of women's Australian rules football in Australia, giving up a WNBL career to focus on developing the sport.

 She was later appointed president of the Victorian Women's Football League (VWFL).

 Apart from being the president of the VWFL, she played for the St Albans Spurs.
 She first played in 1990 with the East Brunswick Scorpions before forming her own club in 1992, the Spurs.
 Hall won the Helen Lambert Medal as the Victorian women's competition best and fairest five times and was an All-Australian named player six times.